Anuj12352452/customer-shopping-behavior-analysis-/README.md

 ## 📜 License

 MIT — see `LICENSE.txt`.
-Free to fork, star, and use in your own portfolio.
+Free to fork, star.

 ---